pysat/pysat/docs/new_instrument.rst

 the  user to save a password in a potentially public location.
 The :py:attr:`_password_req` flag is used to skip both the download tests and the download warning message tests, since a functional download routine is present.
-This flag is defaults to False if not specified.
+This flag is defaults to :py:val:`False` if not specified.

 .. code:: python